kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 - `.spec.heartbeatDeadlineSeconds` should be set to a reasonable value.
 It is recommended to leave it at the default value of 1800 (30m) to allow for potential interceptor disruptions.
 - `.spec.requesters` It should add itself (requester subdomain) to the requesters list upon creation.
-- `.spec.interceptors` value will be resolved on the EvictionRequest admission from the pod and should ideally not be set by the requester.
-This is done to maintain consistent `.spec.interceptors` field resolution across different requesters.
+- `.spec.interceptors` value will be resolved on the EvictionRequest admission from the pod's `.spec.evictionInterceptors and must not be set by the requester.
+This is done to ensure the predictability of the eviction request process

 If the eviction request already exists for this pod, the requester should still add itself to the `.spec.requesters`.
 This has the following advantages: